knpuniversity/javascript/knpu/ep1-basics/fixing-this-bind.md

 So how can we fix this?
-If we're going to be fancy and use objects in JavaScript, I don't want to have to worry about whether or not `this` is *actually* `this` in each of function!
+If we're going to be fancy and use objects in JavaScript, I don't want to have to worry about whether or not `this` is *actually* `this` in each function!
 That's no way to live!
-Nope, I want to know *confidently* that inside of my `whatIsThis` function, `this` is my `RepLogApp` object... not an random array of pets and their noises.
+Nope, I want to know *confidently* that inside of my `whatIsThis` function, `this` is my `RepLogApp` object... not a random array of pets and their noises.

 More importantly, I want that same guarantee down in each callback function: I want